-Co-requisite: Family and Consumer Studies 156.
-Advisories: English 28 or equivalent, and Mathematics 105 or higher, Learning Skills 10ABC or higher.
+Advisory: English 21 or equivalent, and Mathematics 105 or higher or Learning Skills 10ABC or higher.
 The Student learns an introduction to nutrition delivery systems and institutional menu diet modifications.
 The Student will study medical nutrition therapy and how to modify diets for particular diseases.
 State and federal regulatory guidelines for food service are studied.

-FAMILY AND CONSUMER STUDIES 151 Food Production Management Laboratory

-Co-requisite: Family and Consumer Studies 51 required.

-Advisory: English 28 and 67; and Math 105 or LS 10

-Students receive supervised practice in food requisitioning, food production planning, and quantity food production in a clinical laboratory.

-FAMILY AND CONSUMER STUDIES 156 Nutrition Delivery Systems Laboratory

-Prerequisite: Physical exam, negative TB test within previous 6 months, Student liability insurance, fingerprinting, social security criminal background verification and drug screen

-Co-requisite: Family and Consumer Studies 56 required.

-Advisory: English 28 and 67 or equivalent; Math 105 or LS 10

-The Student completes supervised practice at a long term care facility in nutritional services.
+FAMILY AND CONSUMER STUDIES 151 Food Production Management Laboratory 2 UNITS (A) LABORATORY 5 HOURS Co-requisite: Family and Consumer Studies 51 required.
+Advisory: English 28 and 67; and Math 105 or LS 10 Students receive supervised practice in food requisitioning, food production planning, and quantity food production in a clinical laboratory.
+FAMILY AND CONSUMER STUDIES 156 Nutrition Delivery Systems Laboratory 2 UNITS (A) LECTURE 5 HOURS Prerequisite: Physical exam, negative TB test within previous 6 months, Student liability insurance, fingerprinting, social security criminal background verification and drug screen Co-requisite: Family and Consumer Studies 56 required.
+Advisory: English 28 and 67 or equivalent; Math 105 or LS 10 The Student completes supervised practice at a long term care facility in nutritional services.
 Nutrition delivery systems are evaluated according to state and federal regulatory guidelines.
 Student shadows a Dietetic Service Supervisor and increasingly contributes as a supervised member of the health care team.

-FINANCE (FINANCE)

-FINANCE 2

-Investments
+FINANCE (FINANCE) FINANCE 2 Investments 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67.

 Students receive the essentials of the principles of investment, the various types of investments, the operations of investment markets, and sources of information.

-FINANCE 8

-Personal Finance and Investments
+FINANCE 8 Personal Finance and Investments 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students receive and apply the principles of accounting, banking, finance, office methods, management, and production, to one's personal affairs.
 Family budgeting, consumer credit, home ownership, life and property insurance, investments and savings plans, social security and retirement plans.

-FINANCE 15 Principles of Banking
+FINANCE 15 Principles of Banking 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.